WebAssembly/wasi-crypto/witx/witx-0.10/wasi_ephemeral_crypto.md

 >
 > In particular, `symmetric_state_options_get("nonce")` can be used to get a nonce that was automatically generated.
 >
-> The function may return `options_not_set` if an option was not set, which is different from an empty value.
+> The function may return `option_not_set` if an option was not set, which is different from an empty value.
 >
 > It may also return `unsupported_option` if the option doesn't exist for the chosen algorithm.